Fanciful DIY Kitchen-Garden Container Ideas

 Sometimes it’s best not to ask why.
-I kept reminding myself of this as I toured the eighth annual Festival des Jardins, the garden festival held at the Château de Chaumont in France’s Loire Valley.
+I kept reminding myself of this as I toured the annual Festival des Jardins, the garden festival held at the Château de Chaumont in France’s Loire Valley.
 The theme of the festival varies from year to year, and last year’s theme was kitchen gardening.
 “Rien que des Potagers” (Nothing but Vegetable Gardens) featured 30 individual garden plots, each designed by a different gardener, selected from about 300 contestants who entered an international competition.

-The festival takes place on a bluff above the Loire River, on the grounds of a château once owned by Catherine de Médicis.
+The festival takes place on a bluff above the Loire River, on the grounds of a château once owned by Catherine de Médici.
 Today the château, overlooking the village of Chaumont-sur-Loire, is home to an acclaimed conservatory whose students and trainees assist in the construction and maintenance of the festival gardens.

 I had no idea what to expect.
-I thought perhaps I’d uncover some kitchen garden techniques little known in North America.
+I thought perhaps I’d uncover some kitchen-garden techniques little known in North America.
 What I found instead was 90 percent fantasy and maybe 10 percent practicality.
 Garden after garden pushed the limits of what a food garden can be.
 There was a whimsical and brightly colored children’s garden, a Scottish garden laid out in a tartan plaid, a garden of stone slabs misted by jets of steam, a water garden inside a plastic tent supported by bamboo poles, even a Zen garden with no vegetables at all.
 I looked and looked for pragmatic lessons, and then I stopped looking and simply gave in to the dreamlike spirit of the place.

 Together, the gardens worked their magic on me.
 I went away 100 percent inspired, not necessarily to replicate any of the fanciful designs but rather to take a fresh look at my own garden and my own ideas of what it means to garden, to see where I might expand the possibilities.

-Barrels with a twist
+Try some barrels with a twist

 In “Gaspatio Andaluz,” a festival garden inspired by the colors of Spain, the featured containers were olive oil drums with the tops of their metal sides cut into a ribbon and twisted up to form a support for tomatoes and squash.
 Most of the drums sat in a shallow reflecting pool beside a long, south-facing, whitewashed wall, the better to reflect light.
 The north face of the wall was painted an intense blue.

-Raised metal boxes
+Raised metal boxes are practical and attractive

 One festival garden consisted of a nine-square grid of eight roughly 3-foot-square metal planting boxes, each raised conveniently on counter-height metal legs, plus a solid-sided metal box of similar size serving as a compost bin.
 Each planter box was in turn divided into nine squares, making it easy to separate plantings.
 The neat thing about the squares was the various attachments that could be screwed onto the planter sides in endless combination: mesh trellises for tomatoes, metal screens to shade tender lettuces, fixed and moveable glass to create a greenhouse effect.
-I thought the clear plastic plant labels with crisp, white lettering (found throughout the festival) were pretty cool, too.
+I thought the clear plastic plant labels with crisp, white lettering (found throughout the festival) were pretty cool too.

 A garden curiously called “Grandfather’s Thingummy” claimed to be about pleasure, simplicity, calm, rest, and recycling.
 Just about everything had been turned into a container for plantings: various lengths of round metal ducts, black plastic tubes of some sort, zinc gutters, tiles, bottles, boxes.